+6.1.3.
 Logging In as the Root Administrator

 After the Management Server software is installed and running, you can run the CloudPlatform user interface.
-To log in as the root administrator:
+This UI is there to help you provision, view, and manage your cloud infrastructure.

 1. Open your favorite Web browser and go to this URL.
 Substitute the IP address of your own Management Server: